driskell/log-courier/README.md

 [Logstash Forwarder](https://github.com/elasticsearch/logstash-forwarder) 0.3.1
 with many fixes and behavioural improvements.
 The primary changes are:

-* The publisher protocol was rewritten to avoid many causes of "i/o timeout" that would result in duplicate events sent to Logstash
+* The publisher protocol is rewritten to avoid many causes of "i/o timeout" which would result in duplicate events sent to Logstash
-* The prospector and registrar were heavily revamped to handle log rotations and movements far more reliably, and to report errors cleanly
+* The prospector and registrar are heavily revamped to handle log rotations and movements far more reliably, and to report errors cleanly
-* The harvester was improved to retry if an error occurred rather than stop
+* The harvester is improved to retry if an error occurred rather than stop
 * The configuration can be reloaded without restarting
-* An administration tool was created to display the shipping speed and status
+* An administration tool is available which can display the shipping speed and status of all watched log files
 * Fields configurations can contain arrays and dictionaries, not just strings
-* Codec support has been added to allow multiline processing at the sender side
+* Codec support is available which allows multiline processing at the sender side
-* A TCP transport was implemented to allow configuration without the need for SSL certificates
+* A TCP transport is available which removes the requirement for SSL certificates
-* Support for client SSL certificate verification
+* There is support for client SSL certificate verification
 * Peer IP address and certificate DN can be added to received events in Logstash to distinguish events send from different instances
 * Windows: Log files are not locked allowing log rotation to occur